 - You will have between now and midnight (Pacific time) this coming Sunday to post your challenge entries in the comments section.

-- You may reply to entries, giving thumbs up, this week and next.
-To have your thumb-up counted to determine the top three entries, it must be checked before Sunday, January 18.
+- You may reply to entries, giving your thumbs up/YES vote, this week and next.
+To have your thumbs up/YES counted to determine the top three entries, it must be posted before midnight, Sunday, February 7.

-- Finalists will be announced Monday, January 19 and judging will begin.
+- Finalists will be announced Monday, February 8, then voting for the winner will begin.

-Feel free to free to share this so your friends can participate, either as writers or readers.
+Please share this post with your friends, both writers and readers.
 The more entries and the more feedback, the better the challenge.